orit215/ebonquill_whitepapper/gameplay/pvp.md

 #### **Tournaments & Massive PvP Events**

 Tournaments and large-scale PvP events are **actively promoted**, attracting elite warriors from all over the world.
-These high-profile competitions offer exclusive rewards, sponsorship opportunities, and unprecedented prestige, ensuring continuous engagement and excitement within the DungeonMasters ecosystem.
+These high-profile competitions offer exclusive rewards, sponsorship opportunities, and unprecedented prestige, ensuring continuous engagement and excitement within the Ebonquill ecosystem.